More than Books…

 - Launching a branding and awareness campaign for the library

-Please consider supporting the Memphis Public Library with a private donation, by clicking here.
+Please consider supporting the Memphis Public Libraries with a private donation (click “Start Here” on the right).

 Read about other ways to contribute by clicking here.

 Downtown Cossitt Library Branch… Part of the Fourth Bluff/Civic Commons!

 The Fourth Bluff Project is the Memphis portion of the national “Re-imagining the Civic Commons” initiative.
 This project is a partnership between the City of Memphis, the Riverfront Development Corporation, the University of Memphis School of Law, and Innovate Memphis.

 Along the riverfront, the historic Cossitt Library, Memphis Park and Mississippi River Park will be revitalized and transformed into places where Memphians from all neighborhoods and backgrounds can come together.